cwhd/NikeHack/nike_hackathon_backend_guide.md

    1. Locate the "Xamarin Inc." profile under the Enterprise Apps section and tap on it
    1. Tap the "Trust Xamarin Inc" button and confirm by tapping "Trust" again
    1. Go to the home screen and you should see the app installing/installed
+1. Launch the app and click on the Settings tab
+1. Enter your Functions App endpoint url in the textbox and tap Save (e.g. `http://myfunctionsapp.azurewebsites.net`)

 ### Step 13: Add another function that returns a list of past predictions